andyjost/Sprite/docs/source/MajorFeatures.rst

 - Tasks that may be unfamiliar, tedious, or difficult to explain to certain users can be done in Python.
-This significantly lowers the average barrier to entry, since Python is orders-of-magnitude more widely used than Curry or the closely-related Haskell.
-In particular, there is no need to perform any I/O actions in encapsulated Curry code, since the values of any program can be obtained in Python.
+This significantly lowers the average barrier to entry, since Python is orders-of-magnitude more widely used than either Curry or Haskell.
+In particular, there is no need to perform any I/O actions in encapsulated Curry code, since the values of any program can be obtained in Python and I/O performed there.

 Command-Line Tools
 ------------------

 Executable programs are located under the ``bin`` directory of the installation tree.
-For example, after `make stage`, these programs can be found under ``./install/bin/`` relative to the repository root.
+For example, after saying ``make stage``, these programs can be found under ``./install/bin/`` relative to the repository root.

 Sprite provides the following tools: